President Joe Biden arrives at Edinburgh hotel after a long day at COP26

 Police were seen to be guarding the entrance of the hotel and country club, which is located on the outskirts of Edinburgh, in Kirknewton.

-The President arrived at the hotel with his motorcade of several cars and motorbikes.
+The President arrived at the hotel with his motorcade of several cars and motorbikes at around 8.30pm.

 The presidential car, nicknamed ‘The Beast’, is a specially-designed reinforced Cadillac.